chaosprint/glicol/README.md

 ### In browsers
 Some features can be highlighted with the web app:
-- Garbage-collection-free real-time audio in web browsers
+- garbage-collection-free real-time audio in web browsers

-- Quick reference in consoles with `alt-d`
+- quick reference in consoles with `alt-d`

-- The web app automatically loads samples; you can also drag and drop local samples in the browser editor
+- the web app automatically loads samples; you can also drag and drop local samples in the browser editor

-- Robust error handling: error reported in console, musique non-stop!
+- robust error handling: error reported in console, musique non-stop!

-- Mix JavaSritp code to create visuals with Hydra synth made by @ojack
+- mix JavaSritp code to create visuals with Hydra synth made by @ojack

-- What you see is what you get: no need to select anything, just change the code and update, Glicol engine will use `LCS` algorithm to handle adding, updating and removing
+- what you see is what you get: no need to select anything, just change the code and update, Glicol engine will use `LCS` algorithm to handle adding, updating and removing

-- Decentralised collaboration using `yjs` and a unique `be-ready` mechanism
+- decentralised collaboration using `yjs` and a unique `be-ready` mechanism

 ### As a web audio library